Montjuïc Castle

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The castle you can visit is the result of the renovation by the military engineer Juan Martín Cermeño in the mid-18th century, and an expansion undertaken at the end of the same century.
-The castle has been used to both defend Barcelona and attack it at various times of its history, mainly in the 19th century, at the end of which it started to be used as a prison.
-In 1940 Lluís Companys, the President of the Government of Catalonia, was executed by firing squad there and in 1963 Franco opened a Military Museum within its confines.
-Montjuïc Castle is now owned by Barcelona City Council and plays host to numerous cultural activities.
+The castle you can visit today is the result of a renovation by military engineer Juan Martín Cermeño in the mid-18th century, completed with an expansion at the end of that century.
+The castle has been used both to defend Barcelona and to bombard it at various points in its history, especially during the 19th century, when it began to be used as a prison.
+In 1940, the president of the Generalitat of Catalonia, Lluís Companys, was executed there, and in 1963 Franco inaugurated a Military Museum on the site.
+Today, Montjuïc Castle is owned by the Barcelona City Council and hosts numerous cultural activities.

 • The bastions